FaRm3rKing/the-librarian/README.md

 You will then have to configure this new layer.
 You can name it however you want.
 Upload the `layers.zip` file here and copy the configurations seen in the screenshot.
 ![Create layer configuration](https://github.com/FaRm3rKing/the-librarian/blob/main/public/img/create-layer-config.png)

+Add this newly created layer to your lambda function and you can now code with all your dependencies set up.

 **Add bot to group**

 Create a group and add the bot as an administrator.